Online activity prediction via generalized Indian buffet process models: Simulation studies

-We compare the intervals for $D_M$ based on the inversion technique depicted in Figure \ref{fig:inversion_ci} with the posterior mean and 95\% credible intervals obtained from the posterior of $D_M$, which is approximated using $1,000$ draws from Algorithms \ref{algo:simulate_D_M}.
-The intervals obtained via the inversion techniques are wider than those based on the posterior of $D_M$, see Figure \ref{fig:interval_lenghts}.
-Moreover, the length of the intervals increases with parameter $\\tau$ of the data generating process.
-This is intuitive: for smaller values of $\tau$ we expect to see more users in the first days while if $\tau$ is larger it might require hundreds or thousands of days to reach the desired number of users.
-As far as the calibration of the intervals is concerned, when $M = 5N_{D_0}$ or $\tau = 1.4$ both types of intervals are misscalibrated, their coverage varying from 60\% to 90\% depending on the setting.
-Instead, for $M = 1.5 N_{D_0}, 2 N_{D_0}$ and $\tau \leq 1.0$ the posterior of $D_M$ produces (almost) perfectly calibrated intervals, while the inversion intervals have a coverage above the nominal level, as expected given that the inversion intervals are larger.
-Finally, when $\tau = 1.2$, the coverage of the inversion intervals is slightly below the nominal level (around 93\%) while the posterior inference intervals have a coverage of $90\%$ (when $M = 1.5N_{D_0}$) and $85\%$ (when $M = 2N_{D_0}$).
+We compare the intervals for $D_M$ based on the inversion technique depicted in \Cref{fig:inversion_ci} with the posterior mean and 95\% credible intervals obtained from the posterior of $D_M$, which is approximated using $1{,}000$ draws from \Cref{algo:simulate_D_M}.
+The intervals obtained via the inversion technique are wider than those based directly on the posterior of $D_M$; see \Cref{fig:interval_lenghts}.
+Their length increases with the tail parameter $\tau$ of the data-generating process.
+This is intuitive: smaller values of $\tau$ lead to faster early user arrivals, while larger values can require hundreds or thousands of days to reach the target participation level.